Lurid Ark Shell, Barbatia lurida

 Lurid Ark Shell, Barbatia lurida.
 Shell collected from the beach at Punta Chivato, Baja California Sur, December 2022.
 Size: 6.2 cm (2.4 inches) x 3.7 cm (1.5 inches) x 1.2 cm (0.5 inches).
 Collection, photograph and Identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-The Lurid Ark, Barbatia lurida (G.B.
-Sowerby I, 1833), is a bivalve mollusk that is a member of the Arcidae Family of Arks.
-They obtain their name from their shell that has alternating teeth along the hinge that allow the shell to close securely.
-The shell has an ovate shape with a rounded anterior and a wider and sloped posterior end.
+Description: The Lurid Ark shell has an ovate shape with a rounded anterior, and a wider and sloped posterior end.
 The beak is wide and low.
-There are fine, radiating lines across most of the shell.
+There are fine radiating lines across most of the shell.
 The anterior of the shell is tan in color.
 The posterior is dark brown to purplish in color.
-According to some sources Lurid Ark Shells reach a maximum length of 5.1 cm (2.0 inches) in length, although Dr. Colin Campbell has found specimens that are 6.2 cm (2.4 inches) in length, and 3.7 cm (1.4 inches) in height.
+The interior is white to gray, often with purple tinting.
+According to many sources Lurid Ark Shells reach a maximum length of 5.1 cm (2.0 inches) in length, although Dr. Colin Campbell has found specimens that are 6.2 cm (2.4 inches) in length, and 3.7 cm (1.4 inches) in height.

-Synonyms include Byssoarca lurida and Byssoarca vespertilio.
+Synonyms: Byssoarca lurida and Byssoarca vespertilio.